 Second, safety manuals and other guidelines from the really good trucking companies in the industry provide further guidance as to how a truck driver should handle his rig.
 Again, this can be pivotal in determining who is at fault for a crash.

 Third, the regulations even affect the amount of insurance carried and by whom (e.g., trailer owner, cargo owner, shipping company, driver, etc.) and whether the other parties involved in the transportation of the shipment might be responsible.
-Volumes upon volumes of analysis have been written on the subject matter by the best trucking law attorneys in the country.
-If you have an attorney who doesn’t know of or understand this analysis, you might be doing a huge disservice to your case.
+Volumes upon volumes of analyses have been written on the subject matter by the best trucking law attorneys in the country.
+If you have an attorney who doesn’t know of or understand these analyses, you might be doing a huge disservice to your case.

 Four, many trucking lines have rapid response teams that go to truck crash sites immediately.
 Ethical teams gather information and help to determine how the crash occurred and who is responsible.
 However, unethical teams destroy or distort or hide information, in an attempt to escape responsibility.
 Your Hagerstown truck accident attorney should have a rapid response team which includes an accident reconstructionist and ensures the materials needed from the crash (e.g., dash camera footage, driver logs, photographs of the scene and vehicles, etc.) are secured as soon as possible.